Home » RECIPES » SAVORY » EASY MEALS » Rosemary and Thyme Chicken Thighs

 Rosemary Thyme Chicken Thighs with roasted potatoes and a side salad.

-Ingredients In Rosemary And Thyme Chicken Thighs
+Rosemary And Thyme Chicken Thighs Ingredients

 This dinner recipe has 3 main parts: the chicken thighs, potatoes, and a rosemary thyme sweet balsamic sauce.
 Below are a few notes on each ingredient and suggested substitutions if needed.